 Film Location Coordination

-Having managed the business of Waddesdon Manor as a filming and photographic shoot location for the last 20 years, Kim Hallett has the knowledge, experience and personal relationships to help develop your filming location revenues.
+Having managed the business of Waddesdon Manor as a filming and photographic shoot location for the last 20 years and now Radbourne Hall, Kim Hallett has the knowledge, experience and personal relationships to help develop your filming location revenues.

 Visitor attractions, hospitality venues and heritage sites are all well placed to benefit from the income and secondary marketing benefits that being used as a film location can bring.